torvalds/linux/Documentation/admin-guide/README.rst

    Reinstalling LILO is usually a matter of running /sbin/lilo.
-   You may wish to edit /etc/lilo.conf to specify an entry for your old kernel image (say, /vmlinux.old) in case the new one does not work.
+   You may wish to edit /etc/lilo.conf to specify an entry for your old kernel image (say, /vmlinux.old) in case the new one does analt work.
 See the LILO docs for more information.

    After reinstalling LILO, you should be all set.
 Shutdown the system,